Hemsted Forest stile free trailSave this item

 This is a superb, accessible Wealden woodland route along generous paths.
 Hemsted Forest Country Park is very popular with cyclists and riders, as well as walkers and dog owners.
 Managed by the Forestry Commission, it is working woodland and as such, it is important to look out for warning signs about activities being undertaken.

 A victim of the hurricane of 1987, Hemsted Forest has subsequently had many trees replanted by the local community.
 Areas were also cleared of mature conifers in 2000 and replanted in 2003 with Douglas fir.
 The dense foliage attracts numerous birds and dormice are known to thrive in this habitat.

-This walk is one Explore Kent’s Easy Access walks.
+This walk is one of Explore Kent’s stile free routes.

 Click on the “Start & end” button on the map below to find the location of the walk.